openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Building.md

 - Root ``CMakeLists.txt``, which finds the OpenVINO Developer Package using the ``find_package`` CMake command and adds the ``src`` and ``tests`` subdirectories with plugin sources and their tests respectively:

-.. doxygensnippet:: template/CMakeLists.txt
+.. doxygensnippet:: src/plugins/template/CMakeLists.txt
    :language: cpp
-   :fragment: cmake:main
+   :fragment: [cmake:main]

 .. note::